-Failure to pay an excess charge is an offence and triable in the Magistrates’ Court under Section 35A of the Road Traffic Regulation Act 1984 where further costs and a fine may become payable.
+Failure to pay an excess charge is an offence under Section 35A of the Road Traffic Regulation Act 1984 and may result in you being taken to the Magistrates Court, where further costs and a fine may become payable.

 Normal tariffs apply to Blue Badge holders but with double the time purchased (up to the daily maximum tariff time) when a valid pay and display ticket is displayed alongside a valid Blue Badge.

-If you are posting a cheque to us, please make your cheque payable to Suffolk Coastal OR Waveney District Council, write the account excess charge reference number on the reverse and send to the relevant council's postal address.
+If you are posting a cheque to us, please make your cheque payable to Suffolk Coastal District Council OR Waveney District Council, write the excess charge reference number on the reverse and send to the relevant council's postal address.